 5.3.
 Child’s individual early childhood education and care (ECEC) plan: navigating the road ahead

 5.4.
 Child’s space: let’s have a learning environment makeover!

 6. What should parents know about their child’s learning – a Finnish perspective

 7. Epilogue: the future of education

 Specifications: 245 x 168mm | 184 pgs | Paperback

-Recommended products to combine with this product: B1 Cornerstones of Finnish education, E1 The concept, purpose and mission of the Finnish early childhood education system (ECEC), B6 Educational Approaches in Finland – “Teach like Teachers in Finland!”, Teaching and Learning 21st Century Skills – online webinar, Basic Education (K-9) Study Tour, Visit a Finnish School – a virtual study visit, Early Childhood Education and Care Study Tour and Phenomenal Learning from Finland.
+Recommended products to combine with this product: B1 Cornerstones of Finnish education, E1 The concept, purpose and mission of the Finnish early childhood education system (ECEC), B6 Educational Approaches in Finland – “Teach like Teachers in Finland!”, Teaching and Learning 21st Century Skills – online webinar, Basic Education (K-9) Study Tour, Early Childhood Education and Care Study Tour and Phenomenal Learning from Finland.